Eddy Current Testing: A Guide

 Photo credit: Zetec

-A modular ETC unit is generally smaller, more portable instrument-only systems.
+A modular ETC unit is generally smaller, more portable instrument-only eddy current testing system.
 These units are made only for use at power plants, where they’re used to inspect condensers and steam generators.

 Eddy Current Testing Standards and Codes